LeitAnton/cchords_bot/README.md

 # HOW TO START PROJECT CChords_bot

-Сreate a .env file in the bot folder and paste your token there like here:
+Сreate a bot/.env file and paste your token there like here:

 ```